sjmudd/mysql_defaults_file/README.md

 `~/.my.cnf` if you do not specify a defaults-file path.

-There is also a function BuildDSN which allows you to build up a Go dsn for MySQL using various string to string map components such as host, user, password, port or socket, and thus removing the need to figure out the Go specific DSN format.
+There is also a function BuildDSN which allows you to build up a Go dsn for MySQL using various entries in a mysql .ini file.

 This logic could be simplified by using github.com/go-sql-driver/mysql.Config together with Config.FormatDSN(),